cloverleaf/web/README.md

 All minimization is done using [Prepros](https://prepros.io).

 Thanks to [RealFaviconGenerator](https://realfavicongenerator.net) for making a glorious website that makes making favicons easy.

+More thanks go out to shinnn's [isogram](https://github.com/shinnn/isogram) for the snazzy tracking code.

 ## Misc